-2.11 Reliable Message Delivery
+2.9 Reliable Message Delivery

-The reliable message delivery function is relegated to the transport protocol, and is not part of the key management protocol itself.
+The reliable message delivery function is relegated to the transport protocol and is not part of the key management protocol itself.

-2.12 Large Responses
+2.10 Large Responses

-For requests that could result in large responses, a mechanism in the protocol allows a client to specify in a request the maximum allowed size of a response or in the case of the Locate operation the maximum number of items which should be returned. {Note: KMIP 1.3 introduced enhancements to Locate that allow different parts of a larger result set to be returned please see section 3.17 for more details.} The server indicates in a response to such a request that the response would have been too large and, therefore, is not returned.
+For requests that could result in large responses, a mechanism in the protocol allows a client to specify in a request the maximum allowed size of a response, or in the case of the Locate operation, the maximum number of items which should be returned.
+The server indicates in a response to such a request that the response would have been too large and, therefore, is not returned.

-2.13 Key Life-cycle and Key State
+2.11 Key Life-cycle and Key State

-[KMIP-Spec] describes the key life-cycle model, based on the [SP800-57-1] key state definitions, supported by the KMIP protocol.
-Particular implications of the key life-cycle model in terms of defining time-related attributes of objects are discussed in Section 3.5 below.
+[KMIP-SPEC] describes the key life-cycle model, based on the [SP800-57-1] key state definitions, supported by the KMIP protocol.
+Particular implications of the key life-cycle model in terms of defining time-related attributes of objects are discussed in Section 3.15.